neg-serg/negwm/README.md

 ## Modern python3 with modules:

-+ i3ipc -- for i3 ipc interaction.
++ i3ipc -- for i3 ipc interaction, installed from master
 + toml -- to save/load human-readable configuration files.
 + inotify -- to reload configs in realtime without reloading.
 + aionotify -- async inotify bindings
 + aiofiles -- async file input-output
++ Xlib -- xlib bindings to work with `NET_WM_` parameters, etc.
++ ewmh -- used to create EWMH helper.
++ yamlloader -- module for the more fast yaml file loading.
++ pulsectl -- used for menu to change pulseaudio input / output sinks

 To install it you may use pip: